Republicans seek chance to unseat House Democrat in Georgia

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-ATLANTA Four Georgia Republicans vie on Tuesday for the chance to challenge U.S. Representative John Barrow, the last white Democrat in Congress from the Deep South, in the general election this fall.
+ATLANTA Three Georgia Republicans were locked in a tight race on Tuesday for the chance to challenge U.S. Representative John Barrow, the last white Democrat in Congress from the Deep South, in the general election in November.

+State Representative Lee Anderson, attorney Wright McLeod and businessman Rick Allen were running close together as the votes were tallied in Tuesday's primary election and it appeared the top two vote-getters would be forced into a run-off for the Republican nomination.

+A fourth candidate for the state's 12th congressional district, attorney Maria Sheffield, trailed the trio.

-Barrow, who has served in the House of Representatives since 2005, has no opposition in Tuesday's primary.
-But he will likely face a tough re-election battle in November after Georgia's Republican-led legislature increased the number of Republican voters in the state's eastern 12th congressional district.
+Barrow, who has served in the House of Representatives since 2005, had no opposition in Tuesday's primary.
+But he will likely face a tough re-election battle in November after Georgia's Republican-led legislature increased the number of Republican voters in the eastern Georgia district.

-"He was dealt a much more Republican district, 10 points more Republican than the district he had," said Charles Bullock, a political science professor at the University of Georgia.
+White Southern Democrats have been increasingly scarce in Congress as conservatives switch their allegiance to the Republican Party, said Charles Bullock, a political science professor at the University of Georgia.

 Georgia's congressional districts were re-arranged when the state gained one House seat due to its rapid growth reflected in the 2010 Census.

-The Republican candidates aiming to defeat Barrow in November are state Representative Lee Anderson, attorneys Wright McLeod and Maria Sheffield, and businessman Rick Allen.

-Voters also will consider candidates in the state's new 9th congressional district gained after the 2010 Census.
+In the Republican primary for the new House seat, radio talk show host Martha Zoller and Doug Collins, a state representative, were in a close race and appeared to be headed for a runoff.

-The north Georgia district is heavily Republican, and the winner of the Republican primary on Tuesday is expected to become the state's newest member of Congress, Bullock said.
+The north Georgia district is heavily Republican, and the winner of the Republican primary is expected to become the state's newest member of Congress.

-Martha Zoller, a radio talk show host, and Doug Collins, a state representative, are considered the front runners in the Republican contest in the new district.

-Zoller has the endorsement of former Alaska governor and 2008 Republican vice presidential nominee Sarah Palin and former U.S. House Speaker and presidential candidate Newt Gingrich.
-Collins has been endorsed by former Georgia governor Zell Miller.

-Voters in metro Atlanta will consider a new tax that would fund $7.2 billion in transportation improvements for the gridlocked region.
+In Atlanta, a proposed new tax that would fund $7.2 billion in transportation improvements for the gridlocked region was losing badly in a voter referendum.

-The proposed penny-on-the-dollar transportation sales tax in the 10-county metro Atlanta region would pay for road and mass transit projects.
-The tax has gained high-profile endorsements from Atlanta Mayor Kasim Reed, Governor Nathan Deal and CNN founder Ted Turner.
+The proposed penny-on-the-dollar transportation sales tax in the 10-county metro Atlanta region would have paid for road and mass transit projects.
+The tax gained high-profile endorsements from Atlanta Mayor Kasim Reed, Governor Nathan Deal and CNN founder Ted Turner.

-But polls show the proposed tax trailing in voter support.
-It has drawn opposition from some African American leaders, including John Evans, the NAACP president in DeKalb County, which is one of the most populated counties in the region.
+It drew opposition from some African American leaders, including John Evans, the NAACP president in DeKalb County, which is one of the most populous counties in the region.

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.